William Connolley

-William Michael Connolley (born 12 April 1964) is a British software engineer, writer, and blogger on climatology.
+William Michael Connolley (born 12 April 1964) is a retired British software engineer, writer, and blogger on climatology.
 Until December 2007 he was Senior Scientific Officer in the Physical Sciences Division in the Antarctic Climate and the Earth System project at the British Antarctic Survey, where he worked as a climate modeller.
 After that he became a software engineer for Cambridge Silicon Radio.

 Connolley received national press attention over several years for his involvement in editing Wikipedia articles relating to climate change.
 Connolley was a member of the RealClimate website until 2007 and now operates a website and blog that discuss climate issues.
 He has also been active in local politics as a member of the Green Party.

 Background

 Connolley holds an undergraduate degree in mathematics and a DPhil from St Edmund Hall at the University of Oxford for his work on numerical analysis.
 He works as a software engineer for Cambridge Silicon Radio, designing embedded firmware.

 Until December 2007, Connolley was Senior Scientific Officer in the Physical Sciences Division in the Antarctic Climate and the Earth System project at the British Antarctic Survey.
 His research focused on sea ice measurement and modelling, including the HadCM3 global climate model (GCM).
 Connolley also worked on the validation of satellite data against more direct upward looking sonar observations in the Weddell Sea area.
 He concluded that Bootstrap data produced a better fit than data produced by NASA and that GCM predictions are more realistic than previously thought.

 Connolley served as a parish councillor in the village of Coton (near Cambridge, England) until May 2007.
 He was also a Green Party candidate for South Cambridgeshire District Council and Cambridgeshire County Council.